 - Provides chances of gaining additional research funding

 - Improves student experience via volunteering opportunities as Laboratory Efficiency Assessment Volunteers (LEAVs)

 - Creates a better understanding within our community of our science buildings and operations

 - Aligns with our commitment to the Global Sustainable Development Goals (SDGs)

 Who can take part?

 The scheme is aimed at academic groups or teams of employees.
 Staff (or PhD students) can organise their own teams and it’s very flexible in terms of what a team is.
 For example, a team might include all staff in a research group, all staff in a lab or technical staff working in labs.
-LEAF isn't designed for whole-buildings so team sizes should cover a lab or a suite of labs.
+Green Lab Certification isn't designed for whole-buildings so team sizes should cover a lab or a suite of labs.

 Ideally, we will have a range of teams representing the University from across the different schools, including both academic and non-academic staff.
-Anyone can act as the staff team lead and they are responsible for completing and submitting the workbook of evidence to show what has been achieved.
+Anyone can act as the staff team leader and they are responsible for completing and submitting the workbook of evidence to show what has been achieved.
 There can be a number of staff team leads and it is important to remember you can recruit students to help you!